exponea/bloomreach-maui-sdk/Documentation/CONFIG.md

 #### AllowDefaultCustomerProperties
 * If true, default properties are applied also for 'identifyCustomer' event.

+#### AdvancedAuthEnabled
+* If true, Customer Token authentication is used for communication with BE for API listed in [Authorization](./AUTHORIZATION.md) document.

 #### AutomaticPushNotification (Working on Android)

 * Controls if the SDK will handle push notifications automatically.